Phase Diversity Electro-optic Sampling: A new approach to single-shot terahertz waveform recording: Introduction

-{Then we demonstrate the resulting \DEOS (Diversity Electro-Optic Sampling)} strategy on two different experimental applications.
-First we demonstrate single-shot recordings in a table-top experiment, with free-propagating terahertz pulses, thus showing the building blocks of a novel "single-shot Time-Domain Spectroscopy" system.
-Second, we test the DEOS approach in an accelerator context, by probing the near-field of femtosecond electron bunches at megahertz repetition rates, at the European X-ray Free-Electron Laser~\cite{Decking2020} (EuXFEL).
+{We describe the {\DEOS} technique and validate it on two very different experimental applications.
+First we show how to achieve phase diversity utilizing polarization modulation in an electro-optic crystal and demonstrate single-shot recording of THz pulses in a table-top environment.
+This provides an experimental validation of the method, as well as the building blocks of a novel "single-shot Time-Domain Spectroscopy" system.
+Second, we demonstrate the {\DEOS} approach in an electron accelerator, by probing the {Coulomb-field} of electron bunches at megahertz repetition rates, at the European X-ray Free-Electron Laser~\cite{decking2020mhz} (EuXFEL).
+This experiments achieved {sub-200~fs resolution over a time window in the 10~ps range.}}